 6.2 Sick Leave

-A teacher who is granted on application leave of absence on account of sickness or injury not arising out of or in the course of the teacher’s employment shall be entitled to sick leave on pay for a period or periods not exceeding a total amount determined in accordance with the scale
+(a) A teacher who is granted leave due to sickness or injury not arising out of or in the course of the teacher’s employment shall be entitled to sick leave on pay for a period or periods not exceeding the amounts set out in the table below.

 |Length of Service||Aggregate period for which sick leave on payment be granted during service|